- Living Will Definition: What is a living will?

 2. Living Will vs Will

-Living wills often get confused with other estate planning documents, such as a last will and testament.
+Living wills often get confused with other end-of-life planning documents, such as a last will and testament.
 However, despite the name, a living will and a last will and testament cover drastically different topics.

 A last will and testament describes how you want your estate to be dealt with after your death.